-Anyway, because it’s a multi-tasker, our toilet paper has to meet certain criteria: disintegration upon contact with liquid is not ok.
+Anyway, because it’s a multi-tasker, our toilet paper has to meet certain criteria: disintegration upon contact with liquid is a no-go.
 A certain level of absorbency is a must.
 Artificially scented toilet paper is also a bad thing (it doesn’t help stop the sneezes).

-I admit it.
 We buy our toilet paper from Rough Scratchy and Co because let’s be frank here, I’m not writing letters to the queen.
-I truly have no appreciation for coloured, printed, 3-ply, scented loo paper.
+I have little appreciation for coloured, printed, three-ply, scented loo paper.

 I’ve also heard the argument that if you buy the more expensive 3-ply paper you use less because it’s thicker.
 If you’ve been using 3-ply for a long time, then that might just be the case.
 However, I think that the number of squares that come off the roll has more to do with habit than it does with thickness.

 There is no standardisation for toilet rolls.
-One, two or three ply, 180, 260 or 1,000 sheet rolls.
-How do do you compare prices to get the best value?
+One, two or three-ply, 180, 260 or 1,000 sheet rolls.
+How do you compare prices to get the best value?

 The first step is to settle on your desired ply.
-If you never want to use single ply toilet paper, then eliminate it (get it?
-I could go on all day) from your comparisons.
+If you never want to use single-ply toilet paper, then eliminate it (I could go on all day) from your comparisons.

 For example, our home brand toilet paper costs $4.29 for a 12 pack, each roll containing 260 sheets.
 That means each roll costs 35.7c and each sheet 0.137 cents.
 This makes it easy to compare value between brands.

 According to the Toilet Paper Encyclopaedia (no, I can’t believe there is one either), the average number of sheets a person uses per quiet time is 8.6 sheets, or 57 sheets per day (assuming a frequency of 6 – 7 trips to the small room).
-That’s around 20,805 sheets of toilet paper per person, per year (did you fill out that question on the census?).
+That’s around 20,805 sheets of toilet paper per person, per year.

 Not that I want to get too personal, but apparently, if you’re a ‘folder’ you have more surface area, and therefore need less to get the job done.